LispEngineer/stm-midi-poc1-sw/README.md

 queue is not empty, so add a backup free queue that will only be free'd once the SPI queue is entirely empty.

+So, the question is, if the auto-free is set but we couldn't queue something, should the SPI mechanism be responsible for handling the freeing?
+I think so.

+FIXED: Any request for auto-freeing that could not be queued is now queued into a backup freeing queue, and whenever the SPI queue is empty we free everything in this backup free queue.
+While we're at it, we also add free requests to the backup free queue if we can't add them to the main freeing queue.

-Also, don't attempt to alloc and queue stuff if you don't have enough room in the queue!
+TODO: Also, don't attempt to alloc and queue stuff if you don't have enough room in the queue!